didaquis/changelog-generator/README.md

 You can run the command `npm run dev` to view the changes in live on `http://localhost:3000`.

-After edit both JSON files, you are ready to publish.
+After edit both JSON files, you are ready to publish your website.

 ### 🚀 Publish